Upyido/Obisidian-Backup/Technology/Coding/Python/how to automate with python/Chapter  1.md

 	The name python comes from the surreal british comedy group Monty Python

 # Programmers Don't Need to Know Math
 A common anxiety about learning to program is the notion that it requires a lot of math.
 However the truth couldn't be more contrary, not requiring more than basic arithmetic.
+In fact, being good at programming isn't that much different from being good at solving Sudoku puzzles.